Isabelle Hudon

 Isabelle Hudon (born 1967) is a Canadian businesswoman and diplomat.
-She is currently the President and CEO of the Business Development Bank of Canada.
-From 2017-2021, she served as Canadian Ambassador to France and Monaco.
+She served as the president and CEO of the Chamber of Commerce of Metropolitan Montreal.
+In 2008, she became the president of the Montreal-based advertising agency, Marketel, and in August 2010, she was appointed president of Sun Life Financial. in Quebec.
+From 2017 to 2021, she served as Canadian Ambassador to France and Monaco.
 She was the first female Canadian Ambassador to France.
-Previously, she served as Executive Chair, Quebec and Senior Vice-President, Client Solutions for Sun Life Financial.

-Career
+In August 2021, she became the first woman to hold the position of president and CEO of the Business Development Bank of Canada.

+Life and career

-Isabelle Hudon's mother was a mathematics teacher and her father, Jean-Guy Hudon, the former mayor of Beauharnois where she grew up.
-She did not go to the university, and started her career right away in 1988 working seven years with her father who was a member of the House of Commons of Canada.
-In 1990, she became the attaché presse of Monique Landry.
+Hudon's mother was a mathematics teacher and her father, Jean-Guy Hudon, was the former mayor of Beauharnois.
+Hudon worked seven years with her father who was a member of the House of Commons of Canada.
+In 1990, she became the press attaché of Monique Landry.
 In 1993, she became the assistant of the former Prime Minister's wife Mila Mulroney (Hudon's husband Paul Smith was the assistant of Brian Mulroney).
-Her husband moved to Fontaineblau to study at the INSEAD and she followed him there.
+Her husband moved to Fontainebleau to study at the INSEAD and she followed him there.

-Hudon began her professional career in federal politics in various departments, including in the office of the Minister responsible for the Canadian International Development Agency.
+She worked in various federal political offices, including in the office of the Minister responsible for the Canadian International Development Agency.
 She then held strategic positions in the private sector at Bell Global Solutions, the Canadian Space Agency (CSA), Bombardier Aerospace and BCE Media.

-Hudon was President and Chief Executive Officer of the Board of Trade of Metropolitan Montreal from 2004 to 2008.
-She then served as President of the advertising agency Marketel, a position she held until joining Sun Life Financial (SFL) in 2010.
-From 2010 to 2015, she was the president of SFL Quebec.

-On September 29, 2017, she was appointed as Canadian Ambassador to France by Prime Minister Justin Trudeau.

-In June 2018, Hudon served as co-chair of the Gender Equality Advisory Council at the G7 summit meeting in La Malbaie, Quebec.
+Hudon has also sat on the boards of Hydro-Québec, Groupe Marcelle, Holt Renfrew and the Canada Council for the Arts, and is co-founder of L'effet A.

+Chamber of Commerce of Metropolitain Montreal

+She joined the Chamber of Commerce of Metropolitan Montreal in 2002 and became Executive Vice-President in 2004.
+She became president and CEO of the board in 2005, following the departure of Benoit Labonté.
+She then sat on several boards of directors, and was a regular guest on many Montreal forums.

+In 2005, she was named one of Canada's Top 40 Under 40, and in 2006 was recognized as one of Canada's 100 most influential women by Canada's Most Powerful Women: Top 100.
+In October 2008, she made the announcement that she was leaving the Board of Trade of Metropolitan Montreal to head up the Montreal firm Marketel, where she spent 18 months.